DJ D-Nice is throwing the best quarantine party - Local News 8

 “From my kitchen, I’m able to send positive vibrations to each of you,” Nice wrote.
 “Thank you for rocking with me.”

-Beloved in the music community since the 1980s when, as a teen he was a member of the pioneer Bronx hip-hop crew BDP, he also found fame as one of the producers of the anti-violence anthem “Self Destruction.”
+Beloved in the music community since the 1980s when he was a member of the pioneering Bronx hip-hop crew BDP, he also found fame as one of the producers of the anti-violence anthem, “Self Destruction.”

-By Saturday evening more than 20,000 people had hopped on the Instagram Live at the same time to groove together.
+On Saturday night more than 100,000 people hopped on the Instagram Live at the same time to groove together.

 There were so many African American celebrities present and commenting that one person jokingly quipped in the comments, “Where are the Obamas?”

-Nice served as the DJ for the after party at the final musical event the Obamas hosted at the White House in 2016.
+Nice served as the DJ for the afterparty at the final musical event hosted by President Barack Obama and first lady Michelle Obama at the White House in 2016.

+Michelle Obama did eventually end up attending #ClubQuarantine and got a shoutout from Nice — as did Democratic presidential hopefuls Joe Biden and Bernie Sanders, who also attended.